 Toast the cashew nuts slightly before you add them to the pesto.
 It’s tempting to skip this step when you’re rushed, but the toasting really gives the cashews — and therefore your pesto — a deep, nutty flavor.
 I sometimes stir in some miso into my pesto at the very end for an added flavor wallop, but the capers are salty enough to flavor the pesto, so I leave it out.
 If your taste runs to saltier food, add a tablespoon of miso: your tummy and tastebuds will thank you for it.

 I mixed some green beans and potatoes into this pasta, partly for the nutrition but also because it makes this already delicious pasta even more tasty and kid-friendly.
-Jay has proclaimed it one of his two favorite pastas (spaghetti with marinara and veggie meatballs being the other).
+Jay has proclaimed it one of his two favorite pastas (Vegan Spaghetti and Meatballsbeing the other).

 Hope everyone’s enjoying the mellow warmth of the holiday season.
 It really is a magical time, isn’t it?

 - 1 12- oz package of whole wheat or regular linguine pasta